michaelcoyote/effing-around/README.md

-# conversations with my brain
+# conversations with our brains